BurlingtonCodeAcademy/codelikethis/public/lessons/javascript/numbers.md

 (or, when there's any doubt, make your assumptions explicit)

-# LAB: one nation, divisible
+# LAB: One Nation, Divisible

 One number is *divisible* by another if you divide them and the **remainder** is 0.